 Moreover, in Plutarch, just as in W&P, an apophthegm can be delivered by a background figure of low social status (e.g., Demetrius 42.7: the old woman reproaching the king).

 In short, the genuine Plutarchan practice of writerly-readerly management of apophthegms is richer and more sophisticated than W&P seems to imply.
-The inevitable conclusion has to be that, in order to confront the »Plutarchan tradition«, Tolstoy chooses to oversimply and distort this tradition.
+The inevitable conclusion has to be that, in order to confront the »Plutarchan tradition«, Tolstoy chooses to oversimplify and distort this tradition.
 Not unlike Anna Pavlovna’s guests and Nikolenka (III.2.6; Epilogue 1.16), the narrator of W&P operates with a streamlined notion of Plutarchan biography.

 Such a conclusion risks, in turn, to be an oversimplification of Tolstoy.
 Consider the collage of apophthegms in the digression on the vanity of Marshal Murat.